meta-llama/llama-recipes/recipes/quickstart/inference/local_inference/README.md

 # Local Inference

+## Hugging face setup
+**Important Note**: Before running the inference, you'll need your Hugging Face access token, which you can get at your Settings page [here](https://huggingface.co/settings/tokens).
+Then run `huggingface-cli login` and copy and paste your Hugging Face access token to complete the login to make sure the scripts can download Hugging Face models if needed.

 ## Multimodal Inference
-For Multi-Modal inference we have added [multi_modal_infer.py](multi_modal_infer.py) which uses the transformers library
+For Multi-Modal inference we have added [multi_modal_infer.py](multi_modal_infer.py) which uses the transformers library.

-The way to run this would be
+The way to run this would be:
 ```
-python multi_modal_infer.py --image_path "./resources/image.jpg" --prompt_text "Describe this image" --temperature 0.5 --top_p 0.8 --model_name "meta-llama/Llama-3.2-11B-Vision-Instruct"
+python multi_modal_infer.py --image_path PATH_TO_IMAGE --prompt_text "Describe this image" --temperature 0.5 --top_p 0.8 --model_name "meta-llama/Llama-3.2-11B-Vision-Instruct"
 ```

 ## Text-only Inference